 A Russian pianist who emigrated to The Netherlands, Egorov had an incredibly polished technique which he put solely to musical use.
 He made some of the best Schumann recordings ever, and some live performances of him in 20th century repertoire reveal transparent textures and a kaleidescopic framework.
 One of the all-time greats.

 In his younger years particularly, this pianist was phenomenal.
 His early Columbia recordings available on Testament are a must for all serious pianophiles.
-A number of broadcast recordings that circulated among collectors have at last recently been released on CD, among them an electric 1952 performance of Bartok’s Second Concerto and a 1955 Liszt Sonata – soon to come is a highly individual reading of Ravel’s Left Hand Concerto.
+A number of broadcast recordings that circulated among collectors have at last recently been released on CD, among them an electric 1952 performance of Bartok’s Second Concerto, a 1955 Liszt Sonata, and a highly individual reading of Ravel’s Left Hand Concerto.

 A real throwback to the Romantic era of pianism, Hough has an incredible technique and great musicianship.